 4. Do not forget your targets in the relationship

 We engage in a relationship to feel loved and become a better version of ourselves.
 According to a study, relationship quality increases with reciprocity in relationships.
-This means that when you share your goals and show mutual support for those goals with your partner, relationship satisfaction improves.
-So it’s important to nurture a relationship where becoming a better version of yourself is a priority than merely showing it on an online platform.
+This means that when you share your goals, show mutual support for those goals with your partner, and follow similar social media etiquette for couples, relationship satisfaction improves.
+So it’s important to nurture a relationship where becoming a better version of yourself is a priority, rather than merely showing it on an online platform.

 5. Try to do a social media detox

 Go on a weekend trip and lock your phones in the hotel safe.
 Sounds terrifying, but once the anxiety of not having to scroll anything leaves your body, you’ll find it easier to listen to yourself and each other.
 If a weekend sounds daunting, then try a few hours.
 Try to reduce the urge to constantly check stories, reels, or shorts.
-If self-control is difficult, then you could try apps like Offtime and Freedom which block social media for some time.
+If self-control is difficult, then you could try apps like Offtime and Freedom which block social media to regulate the time spent online.

 - This impact can be beneficial or harmful, depending on the intensity and frequency of its usage, as well as your existing relationship quality